alisha-dsz/100-days-of-code-python/README.md

 * Practice GUI development and event-driven programming.
 * Build a portfolio that demonstrates consistent learning and practical experience.
 * Improve problem-solving and debugging skills.
+* Practice file handling and data persistence.
+* Learn to work with external Python libraries.
 * Track my progress throughout the **100 Days of Code** bootcamp.

 ---